aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 for yolov10, please check on the [yolov10](https://github.com/THU-MIG/yolov10/tree/main).

 ### photo dataset
-please go to [coco](https://cocodataset.org/#download) datset and then download Train/Val/Test images and Train/Val annotations(by click right button and choose open thelink at new page).
+Please go to [coco](https://cocodataset.org/#download) datset and then download Train/Val/Test images and Train/Val annotations(by click right button and choose open thelink at new page).

 You can find coco.yaml at ...\yolov10\ultralytics\cfg\datasets\coco.yaml, it is important because your model learn and predict photos by coco.yaml.